CatarinaFjallbark/todo/README.md

 * edit
     - edit title, add description and due date
 * pagination
-    - only visible when more than ten todos, horisontable scrollable when needed.
+    - only visible when more than ten todos, horizontally scrollable when needed.

 The backend
 * REST